mattboyd27/project-7/README.md

-# project-7
+# Navigation

-Class project for group 7 in DSCI445 @ CSU.
+The scraped data is in the 'Cleaning.R' file.
+This process takes a little bit of time to scrape all the data.
+We saved two data sets in that script so we could skip this process when loading in the data.

+'Model_Exploration.R' contains code on an example analysis of a the strike zone by count.
+It also contains logestic regression, ridge regression, and LASSO modeling.

+'Trees.R' contains all modeling code on random forest and boosting.
+We save results periodically throughout the code to make it easy to use in the slides and paper.

+The slides RMarkdown code is titled 'Slides.Rmd' with the pdf as 'Slides.pdf'

+The paper RMarkdown code is titled 'Paper.Rmd' with the pdf as 'Paper.pdf'

+## Description

 Quantifying the best framing catcher's during the 2021 MLB season.

-## Description

 "Catcher framing is the art of a catcher receiving a pitch in a way that makes it more likely for an umpire to call it a strike -- whether that's turning a borderline ball into a strike, or not losing a strike to a ball due to poor framing." - [MLB.com Glossary](https://www.mlb.com/glossary/statcast/catcher-framing#:~:text=Catcher%20framing%20is%20the%20art,ball%20due%20to%20poor%20framing.)